Towards a Combinatorial Understanding of Lattice Path Asymptotics: Introduction

 \section{Introduction}

-A lattice path model is a set of walks defined by the types of steps that comprise each walk, and the region to which the walks are confined.
-Lattice path models offer a robust framework well suited to the study of many physical and chemical phenomena, in addition to purely combinatorial objects.
-The basic enumerative question is to determine the number of walks of a given length from a given model.
-A first approximation to this value is the exponential growth constant, which itself carries combinatorial and probabilistic information.
+Lattice path models have enjoyed a sustained popularity in mathematics over the past century, owing in part to their simplicity and ease of analysis, but also their wide applicability both in mathematics, physics, and chemistry.
+The basic enumerative question is to determine the number of walks of a given length in a given model.
+The past ten years have seen many interesting developments in the asymptotic and exact enumeration of lattice models, with new techniques coming from computer algebra, complex analysis and algebra.
+A first approximation to this value is the \emph{exponential growth constant}, also called the \emph{connective constant}, which itself carries combinatorial and probabilistic information.
 For example, it is directly related to the limiting free energy in statistical mechanical models.

-A model in which the set of allowable steps is contained in~$\{0,\pm 1\}^2$, is said to have \emph{small steps}.
-The enumeration of small step models restricted to the first quadrant has been a subject of several recent works~\cite{FaRa12, BoMi10}.
-Fayolle and Raschel~\cite{FaRa12} have determined expressions for the growth constant for these models using boundary value problem techniques.
-In the case of excursions, that is, walks that return to the origin, explicit asymptotic expressions are known.
-Denisov and Wachtel~\cite[Section 1.5]{DeWa11} consider related models in probability, and have provided results for models in arbitrary dimension.
-Bostan, Raschel and Salvy~\cite{BoRaSa12} made these results explicit in the enumeration context.
-In all of these cases the results are obtained with sophisticated machinery which does not maintain a clear underlying combinatorial picture.
+A model is defined by the steps that are allowed, and the region to which the walks are restricted (generally cones and strips).
+Particular focus has been on small step models (where the steps are a subset of $\{0,\pm 1\}^2$) restricted to~$\mathbb{Z}_{\geq 0}^2$, and general approaches versus resolution of individual cases.
+For example, three distinct strategies for asymptotic enumeration have recently emerged.
+Fayolle and Raschel~\cite{FaRa12} have determined expressions for the growth constant for small step models using boundary value problem techniques.
+Recast as diagonals, techniques of analytic combinatorics of several variables apply to some of the models with D-finite generating functions ~\cite{MeMi16, MeWi16}.
+Finally, the important sub-class of excursions, that is, of walks which return to the origin, are well explored via the probability work of Denisov and Wachtel~\cite[Section 1.5]{DeWa15}.
+Bostan, Raschel and Salvy~\cite{BoRaSa14} made their results explicit in the enumeration context.
+Most of these asymptotic results are obtained with machinery which does not sustain a clear underlying combinatorial picture.

+Many of these results exclude \emph{singular\/} models: A two dimensional model is singular if the support of the step set is contained in a half plane.
+Many singular models are either trivial or reduce to a problem in a lower dimension.
+The singular models are considered in~\cite{MiRe09, MeMi14a}.